 Are there reasons a Christian should not smoke?
 Is smoking a sin?
+What about other tobacco products?

-Impact of smoking on health
+Impact of smoking cigarettes on health

 From a health perspective, it is obviously better not to smoke, but that doesn’t answer all the questions.
 What is one to do if he or she is already smoking and physically addicted to smoking?
 What about just having an occasional or celebratory smoke?
 Is it okay for a Christian to smoke?